 Once again, with Lean Planning, you don’t need to build out incredibly detailed spreadsheets, but instead, you just need to pencil in the numbers in broad strokes to get a rough idea of what it will take to make your business successful and if it even makes financial sense to start a business.
 If you run an existing business, you probably already have these financial forecasts.
 But, if you don’t, now is the time to set your sales goals and create a budget for your expenses.

 - A cash flow forecast

-For your sales forecast, think about how many widgets, hours, or meals that you might be able to sell in a given month and what each customer will pay, on average, for each widget.
-Then think about what it costs you to deliver each widget (your “cost of goods sold”).
+For your sales forecast, think about how many products, hours, or meals that you might be able to sell in a given month and what each customer will pay, on average.
+Then think about what it costs you to make and sell your product (your “cost of goods sold”).
 For detailed advice, check out our guide on building a sales forecast.